New Band Hall Project – Glebe Centre

 ❓ Is the building being sold?

-Not yet.
 This is a proposal to transfer ownership from Fife Council to the Band as a registered charity under agreed conditions.
-The council requires community consultation and a detailed business case before making any decisions.
+The council required community consultation and a detailed business case before making any decisions.
+This has now been submitted and a decision will be made on 17th Feb by the Kirkcaldy Area Committee.

 ❓ What happens next?